mfrazb/mfrazb/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on TBC, a food co-op grocery ordering and member management app.
-- 🌱 I’m learning domain-driven design and how to design systems and build code from business requirements.
+- 🌱 I’m learning domain-driven design and how to translate business requirements into code.
 - 👯 I’m looking to collaborate on Hear Changes, an open source tool I'm developing for affordable housing professionals and community advocates to track rezoning hearings in neighborhoods.

 <!--